South Dakota can be an interesting place to work for aspiring court reporters. If you are one of them, read this article for detailed information.

 Information About Becoming a South Dakota Court Reporter

-|Educational Requirements||Get an accredited certificate or an Associate’s degree.|
+|Educational Requirements||Post-secondary education or an Associate’s degree|

-|Annual Mean Salary – South Dakota (2020)||NA|
+|Annual Mean Salary – South Dakota (2021)||NA|

 |Job Outlook – South Dakota (2018-2028)||0%|

 Court Reporting Jobs in South Dakota

 As far as court reporting jobs in South Dakota are concerned, there is expected to be a 0% increase in employment opportunities in the state from 2018 till 2028.

 Steps to Work as a Court Reporter in South Dakota